-In DHTTP, both Web clients and servers listen on two ports, a UDP and a TCP.
+In DHTTP, both Web clients and servers listen on two ports, a UDP and a TCP, except that servers use well-known ports (or ports specified in the URLs) and clients use so-called ephemeral ports, that is, ports selected anew for a given download.
 Thus, two communication channels exist between a client and a server - a UDP channel and a TCP channel.
 The client usually sends its requests over UDP.
-Only when uploading a large amount of data (e.g., using a PUT request) would the client use TCP.
-By default, a request below 1460 bytes, the Ethernet maximum transfer unit (MTU), is sent over UDP.
-Virtually all HTTP requests fall into this category [4]1.
+Even if an open TCP connection to the server is available, the client uses UDP because it cannot be sure the server still keeps the TCP connection on its end.
+Only when uploading a large amount of data (e.g., using a PUT request) and in other special cases discussed later would the client use TCP.
+By default, a request below 1460 bytes, the payload size of an Ethernet maximum transfer unit (MTU) datagram, is sent over UDP.
+Virtually all HTTP requests fall into this category [23], [8].
 For conceptual cleanness, the client itself initiates the TCP connections to send requests instead of reusing connections initiated by the server for data transfer.

 When the server receives the request, it chooses between the UDP and TCP channels for its response.
-It sends control messages (responses with no data), as well as short (below 1460 bytes, one Ethernet MTU, by default) data messages, over UDP even if there is an open TCP connection to the client.
+It sends control messages (responses with no data), as well as short (below 1460 bytes, the payload of one Ethernet MTU, by default) data messages, over UDP even if there is an open TCP connection to the client.
 This avoids the overhead of enforcing unnecessary response ordering at the TCP layer.
 A UDP response is sent in a single UDP packet since our default size threshold practically ensures that the packet will not be fragmented.
 Dividing a response among several UDP packets would likely allow higher size thresholds and is a promising enhancement for the future.
 For long data messages (over 1460 bytes by default), the server opens a TCP connection to the client, or re-uses an open one if available.
+If the server receives a request over a TCP connection and chooses to respond by TCP, the server sends its response over the client-initiated TCP connection.2

 Figure 1 shows the message exchange of a current HTTP interaction and a DHTTP interaction with the response sent over UDP and TCP.
 It is important that even when choosing TCP, DHTTP does not introduce any extra round-trip delays compared to the current Web interactions.
 While it may appear counter-intuitive because in DHTTP, TCP establishment is preceded by an "extra" UDP request, the comparison of Figure 1a and 1c shows that data start arriving at the client after two roundtrip times (RTTs) in both cases.
-In fact, a possible significant (but unexplored in this paper) advantage of DHTTP over current HTTP in this case is that the server may overlap page generation with TCP connection establishment.
+In fact, a possible significant (but unexplored in this paper) advantage of DHTTP over current HTTP in this case is that the server can overlap page generation with TCP connection establishment.